 While the debate surrounding style and content is not the focus of this analysis, one suspects that what rouses suspicion in critics is not necessarily this supposed intensified style but rather the content and narratives typically associated with this particular style.
 Indeed, this position confuses style with content.

 To see this confusion, we can compare Nolan with another filmmaker whose films have also been criticized for its kinetic visual style.
-In this regard, Michael Bay is someone who has also been fiercely criticised for similar visual tendencies.
+In this regard, Michael Bay is someone who has also been fiercely criticized for similar visual tendencies.

 Dubbed Bayhem, the director’s visual strategy is considered artless and restless precisely because of a preference for a highly kinetic mode of shooting and editing.
-Again, this position seemed to replace a dispassionate analysis in favour of preferences.
+Again, this position seemed to replace a dispassionate analysis in favor of preferences.
 Whether one agrees with Bay’s chosen content, it is necessary to disentangle from seeing the intensified style as detrimental to storytelling.

-But intensified continuity including rapid editing and incoherent visual shot design have always been part of cinematic history.
+But intensified continuity including rapid editing and incoherent visual shot design has always been part of cinematic history.
 An example is the montage aesthetic found in City Symphony Films.
 The fast editing and shooting style found in city symphonies are not necessarily more coherent and slower than an intensified style.
 In fact, it is more frantic, abrupt and incoherent.

 Of course, it is inappropriate to compare a non-narrative film genre with mainstream cinema.
 But by focusing on the technical aspect of shot composition and editing between two kinds of filmmaking, I draw attention to the importance of content choices influencing the perception of stylistic choices.

 Depending on personal tastes, slow aesthetics might or might not be appropriate to action cinema.
-Whether one is for or against such fusions, style can be independent from content even if the resulting film may not be as fulfilling as a whole.
+Whether one is for or against such fusions, style can be independent of content even if the resulting film may not be as fulfilling as a whole.

 The point I want to make is that it can be easy to confuse personal preferences for a certain kind of content with preferences for certain stylistic choices.
 So just because some might dislike certain kind of action cinema, it does not mean that action aesthetics do not hold cinematic innovations and artistic merits.
-Indeed, this position lies more with the evaluator’s preference for certain kind of narrative and thematic treatment than with the visual style itself.
+Indeed, this position lies more with the evaluator’s preference for a certain kind of narrative and thematic treatment than with the visual style itself.

-So while some might disagree with Bay’s preferences for certain kind of narratives, it does not mean that the director is not a master visual stylist; in fact his visual composition is highly complex, dynamic and engaging.
+So while some might disagree with Bay’s preferences for certain kind of narratives, it does not mean that the director is not a master visual stylist; in fact, his visual composition is highly complex, dynamic and engaging.
 If visual design is the only criteria for assessing Bay, then it is clear that the director is as visually sophisticated and engaging as any director in the world.
-And even though Bay might not measure highly on other criterion, it does not take away his achievement and competency as a visual stylist.
+And even though Bay might not measure highly on another criterion, it does not take away his achievement and competency as a visual stylist.